asismelgarejo/asismelgarejo/README.md

 </div>

 ## 👋 Hi there, I'm [Asis Melgarejo](https://asis-portfolio-landing.vercel.app/)!

-I'm a passionate Full Stack Developer from Peru with over 2 years of hands-on experience.
+I'm a Software engineer specialized in backend development with TS, Golang and Python, cloud infrastructure with AWS in the fintech field.
+Over 2 years of hands-on experience.
 My journey in the coding universe has led me to specialize in a variety of technologies and methodologies.
-Let me give you a glimpse of my expertise:
+Let me give you a glimpse of my expertise...

 ### 🚀 My Specializations: